QuadGPT: Native Quadrilateral Mesh Generation with Autoregressive Models: Experiments

 \subsubsection{Effectiveness of Curriculum-based Pre-training}

-We validate our curriculum learning strategy by comparing it against training directly on quad-dominant meshes ("From Scratch").
-As shown in Table~\ref{tab:combined_dpo}, initializing from a converged triangle-generation model ("Finetune") yields superior geometric fidelity and is strongly preferred by users.
-This confirms that leveraging a simpler, related task as a warm-up provides a more stable foundation for learning the complex patterns of quadrilateral topology.
+We validate our curriculum learning strategy by comparing it against a model trained directly on quad-dominant meshes from scratch (``From Scratch'').
+As shown in Table~\ref{tab:combined_dpo}, the ``From Scratch'' model struggles to converge, resulting in poor geometric fidelity.
+This difficulty arises because predicting a quadrilateral face is inherently more complex than predicting a triangle, as it is topologically equivalent to predicting two correlated triangles simultaneously.
+Initializing weights from a converged triangle-generation model (``Finetune'') yields significantly superior results.
+This confirms that our curriculum strategy leveraging the simpler task of triangle generation as a warmup is essential for establishing the stable geometric foundation required to master the more challenging patterns of quadrilateral topology.